ChatGPT, Copilot, and other AI tools

 What is ChatGPT?

-ChatGPT is an "artificial intelligence" "language model," similar to a chatbot, but more robust.
-ChatGPT is not a search engine where you are given results to a specific search, but instead it creates “new content” by predicting the word most likely to come next (e.g. based on publicly available Internet sites as of 2022).
+Microsoft Co-pilot and ChatGPT are examples of "artificial intelligence" "large language model," similar to a chatbot, but more robust.
+These tools are not a search engine where you are given results to a specific search, but instead it creates “new content” by predicting the word most likely to come next (e.g. based on publicly available Internet sites like wikipedia and youtube transcripts).

 One main way users interact with ChatGPT is to ask it a question, or give it a prompt and receive a quick answer.